Luísa de Jesus: Biography

-Initially, nobody noted anything suspicions about the rate at which she adopted multiple children until April 1, 1772, when a worker at a local charity, Angélica Maria, accidentally stumbled upon a shallow grave in Monte Arroio, containing the corpse of a baby with strangulation marks around its neck.
-She reported the finding to the authorities, who immediately started investigating, eventually discovering that the child had been adopted by De Jesus under her real name.
+Initially, nobody noted anything suspicious about the rate at which she adopted multiple children until 1 April 1772, when a worker at Coimbra's Foundling Wheel House, Angélica Maria, accidentally stumbled upon a shallow grave in Monte Arroio, containing the corpse of a baby with strangulation marks around its neck.
+She reported the finding to the authorities, who immediately started investigating, eventually discovering that the child had been adopted by de Jesus under her real name.
 She was subsequently taken for interrogation, where she immediately confessed that she had killed two newborns on April 6.

-Upon hearing her confessions, the authorities searched De Jesus' home, where they unearthed a makeshift graveyard containing the bodies of 18 more infants, with 13 more discovered during excavations on Monte Arroio, for a total of 33 bodies found.
+Upon hearing her confessions, the authorities searched de Jesus' home, where they unearthed a makeshift graveyard containing the bodies of 18 more infants, with 13 more discovered during excavations on Monte Arroio, for a total of 33 bodies found.
 Some of the infants' bodies had been dismembered or decapitated, but this was determined to be from decomposition.
-Upon inspecting adoption records, it was discovered that De Jesus had adopted a total of 34 babies, but she refused to divulge what had happened to the missing 34th baby and its body was never located.
+Upon inspecting adoption records, it was discovered that de Jesus had adopted a total of 34 babies, but she refused to divulge what had happened to the missing 34th baby and its body was never located.

-As a result, De Jesus was charged with 33 counts of murder.
+As a result, de Jesus was charged with 33 counts of murder.
 Two employees at the local charity house were also indicted for criminal negligence in relation to the adoption procedures, but both were released in October of that year.
-In an attempt to escape prosecution, De Jesus' attorneys claimed as she was under 25 years of age, she was considered a minor under the law and thus ineligible for the death penalty.
-However, the judges rebuked that claim, exclaiming that if she was old enough to commit such atrocious crimes, then she would judged as an adult.
-As a result, De Jesus was sentenced to death and ordered to pay approximately 20,000 réis to the state.
+In an attempt to escape prosecution, de Jesus' attorneys claimed as she was under 25 years of age, she was considered a minor under the law and thus ineligible for the death penalty.
+However, the group of judges, which included Pina Manique, rebuked that claim, exclaiming that if she was old enough to commit such atrocious crimes, then she would be judged as an adult.
+As a result, de Jesus was sentenced to death and ordered to pay approximately 20,000 réis to the state.

+Death

-On July 1, 1772, De Jesus was paraded around town with a rope around her neck, while a magistrate read her crimes out loud to the onlookers.
+On 1 July 1772, De Jesus was paraded around town with a rope around her neck, while a magistrate read her crimes out loud to the onlookers.
 Her hands were then chopped off and she was burned with a red-hot iron, before she was ultimately garroted.
 De Jesus' body was summarily burned and her ashes scattered.